Javiani/HtmlLoader/README.md

 - Loads `Javascript` and `Css` automatically
 - The `html`, `css` and `js` files are cached and loaded only once

+## Install
+`npm install --save-dev javiani/html-loader`

+or

+You can install a specific version

+`npm install --save-dev javiani/html-loader#1.0.0`

 ## Usage / Example

 ```js